allinbits/cosmos-cash/docs/Explanation/ADR/adr-004-did.md

 While an ADR is in the DRAFT or PROPOSED stage, this section contains a summary of issues to be solved in future iterations.
 The issues summarized here can reference comments from a pull request discussion.
 Later, this section can optionally list ideas or improvements the author or reviewers found during the analysis of this ADR.

-- The `did:key` method specifies a key format that is not the one used in this ADR.
-The ADR needs to be amended or to follow a different approach
+- The `did:key` method specifies a key format that is different from the one used in this ADR.
+This ADR needs to be amended or follow a different approach.
-- The approach proposed is somewhat locked in to the current implementation, it will have to be revised in successive iterations.
+- The approach proposed is somewhat locked into the current implementation and will have to be revised in successive iterations.
 ## Test Cases [optional]

 N/A